legendarycode3/31-days-Of-reactjs-course/README.md

 5.)
 Tailwind CSS(Utility First framework): </br>
 A utility-first CSS framework that provides a vast set of pre-defined utility classes directly in your JSX markup. </br>
+Tailwind CSS provides a vast set of pre-defined utility classes that you apply directly to your elements in the JSX. </br>